-Punctuality
+Punctuality -

 Poor punctuality is not acceptable.
 If a child misses the start of a lesson they may miss work and vital information to support progress.
 Late arriving pupils disrupt lessons and the learning of others.
-Classes open at 8.40a.m.
 The school day starts at 8.50am and we expect every child to be in registration at that time.
 Registers will be marked at 8.50am and a child will receive a late mark if they are not present in the class.

 If a child arrives after the register closes at 9.30am and the explanation provided is not satisfactory they will receive a mark that shows them to be on site, but this may not count as a present mark and it may mean they have an unauthorised absence.
-Ten or more unauthorised sessions (5 school days) in 100 sessions (50 school days/10 school weeks) could result in a first warning of Penalty Notice and referral to the school or LA Educational Welfare Officer (EWO).
+Ten or more unauthorised sessions (5 school days) in 100 sessions (50 school days/10 school weeks) could result in a first warning of Penalty Notice and/or prosecution.

-If a child is persistently late parents/carers will be asked to meet with a member of school staff and/or Education Welfare Officer to resolve the problem.
+If a child is persistently late parents/carers will be asked to meet with a member of school staff and/or Attendance and Inclusion Lead to resolve the problem.
 We encourage Parents/Carers to approach us at any time if there are problems getting a child to school on time.

-All students are expected to be on time every day and to every lesson.
+All pupils are expected to be on time every day and to every lesson.
 Lateness is only excused in exceptional circumstances.
-Where lateness is caused by unforeseen family circumstances, parents must phone the school to provide a reason, or provide a written explanation.
+Where lateness is caused by unforeseen family circumstances, parents must contact the school to provide a reason, or provide a written explanation.
 Persistent lateness will not be authorised.

-If a pupil is late to school and arrives during registration, this will be recorded by the school reception team, who will ask parents to accompany the child into reception and sign a late book providing an explanation for the late arrival.
-The attendance officer will monitor punctuality and follow schools absence management process
+If a pupil is late to school and arrives during registration, this will be recorded by the school administration team, who will ask parents to accompany the child into reception and sign a late book providing an explanation for the late arrival.
+The administrator/attendance officer will monitor punctuality and follow schools' absence management process

-Appendix 4a: Tier 1 Letter
+Appendix 5: Tier 1 Letter